Skip to main content

 mac:

-1. Call the npm binary directly, here npm is executed in the same window:
+1. Calling the npm binary directly.
+In this case, npm is executed in the same window:

 hooks: